scottshambaugh/mpl_quaternion_views/README.md

 This repo holds the code to read in quaternions from an ICM-20948 IMU that's connected to a Teensy 4.0 microcontroller.
 That is piped to my laptop running python on linux on windows via Windows Subsystem for Linux.
 If you have a pure windows/mac/linux machine then the steps below will be different but hopefully similar.

+Blog post describing the project: **[Flying around 3d plots with an IMU and quaternions](https://theshamblog.com/flying-around-3d-plots-with-an-imu-and-quaternions/)**

 ## Installation instructions

 ### ICM-20948 and Teeny Driver: